Nanu00/searchio/README.md

 How to use:

-Obtain Discord bot credentials, and place in .env file in the same directory as main.py
+Obtain Discord bot credentials, and place in .env file in the same directory as main.py as `DISCORD_TOKEN`

 Run main.py from commandline